 Axiotissa.
 It feels like being in the middle of nowhere in a Greek movie setting with the yummiest food on earth.
-Naxos is known for finest meats, vegetables, and cheeses ( Arseniko, xinomyzithra, and kopanisti) which are exactly among the things you are able to try in this jaw-dropping traditional eatery, coming directly from their farm next door.
+Naxos is known for the finest meats, vegetables, and cheeses (Arseniko, Xinomyzithra, and Kopanisti) which are exactly among the things you are able to try in this jaw-dropping traditional eatery, coming directly from their farm next door.
 Every single dish from the extra-long menu (seafood, vegan, and meat) is executed to perfection based on traditional recipes.

 Giannis Tavern.
 A little outside its initial location at the village Chalki, this restaurant is known for delicious Naxian food with all the classics of this island cuisine.
 Meat comes from mountainous areas of Naxos while veggies and wine from their own gardens and vineyard.
 Raki (Greek liquor) is also among its products.